 - Pricing effectiveness

-The company’s average deal-size went up an additional 15% due to selling a total solution, which combined technology, professional services, and training.
+The company’s average deal size increased an additional 15% due to selling a total solution, combining technology, professional services, and training.
 The number of enterprise-wide deals worth $1,000,000 or more went from zero to sixteen in 12 months.

 The Common Mistake

 The rule that applies here is “Inspect what you expect.”
 The company had a well-trained senior sales force.
 However, they had gotten away from the fundamentals, and their top line suffered from this miscue.
-The sales managers were assuming that their people were doing all the right things, but they weren’t inspecting to make sure.
+The sales managers assumed that their people were doing all the right things, but they weren’t inspecting to ensure.
 A lack of inspection leads to a situation we call “Senior reps doing junior things.”